Fast and Reliable Transient Simulation and Continuous Optimization of Large-Scale Gas Networks: Numerical Schemes for Simulation and Optimization

+Dropping terms with $B$ on the right-hand side yields a discretization for model (M2).
+No discretization for (M3) is necessary, since it can be solved analytically.
+The scheme is convergent of order two in space and order one in time.
+It is conservative and stable under mild conditions \cite{KolbLangBales2010}.
+Each pipe of the network is discretized by using one of the three gas transport models described above and an individual step size in space, where both can vary over time.
+The global time steps taken by this scheme are also used for all algebraic model equations including model (M1).
+The adaptation of the discretization parameters $h:=(\triangle x,\triangle t,(Mk)_{k\in\{1,2,3\}}$) is realized in a successive process of the classical loop

-\textit{Adaptive Network Simulation}.
-More precisely, for the discretization of the hyperbolic PDEs in the pipes, we apply an implicit box scheme~\cite{KolbLangBales2010}.
-The time steps taken by this scheme are also used for all algebraic model equations.
-The error estimators considered are build upon the discretized model equations and are supposed to measure the influence of the currently applied models and discretizations in each individual pipe on a generic user-defined output functional
+Given all discretization parameters collected in $h$, the model equations are solved and error estimators are derived.
+These estimators are then used to mark pipes for spatial refinement or model enhancement and to adopt the global time step.
+The error estimators considered are based upon the discretized model equations and are supposed to measure the influence of the currently applied models and discretizations in each individual pipe on a generic user-defined output functional